24 Best Detective Novels Series for Fans of Crime Books and Intrigue

 A photo of the front cover of Tom Thorne Book 1

-The Detective Inspector Tom Thorne series takes place in Great Britain and follows Thorne as he works to stop murderers in their tracks, finding mistakes that they didn’t know they made to lead him to solving crimes.
+The Detective Inspector Tom Thorne series takes place in Great Britain and follows Thorne as he works to stop murderers in their tracks, finding mistakes that they didn’t know they made to lead him to solve crimes.
 Readers enjoy watching Thorne use all the resources at his disposal, whether that means working closely with healthcare professionals to learn more about the circumstances surrounding a victim’s death or digging into a victim’s life history to figure out what could have made them the target of a crime.
 Over the course of the novels, readers get to watch as Thorne stops becoming obsessed with simply solving crimes and begins to deeply care for his victims.

 “The old station on Edgware Road had been earmarked for closure months ago and was now all but deserted, bu tthe vacant offices above had been perfect for an operation like Backhand.
 Perfect for th elucky buggers who didn’t have to work there every day.
 An open-plan monstrosity – one enormous fishtank for the minnows with a few smaller bowls around the edges for the bigger fish.”